 "Below you will find details of the Diocesan Counselling Service available to clergy and licensed layworkers in the Diocese, as well as to their spouses and dependent children, a service which I am able to subsidise from my discretionary fund.

 Counselling can bring great benefit when we feel hard pressed by personal or ministerial circumstances.
-If you feel it might be of help to you should be in touch, in the first instance, with the Bishop's Adviser in Pastoral Care and Counselling, Ms Sarah Cooke.
-I want to stress that the identity of those using the service is confidential to her, the counsellor concerned and the people themselves.
+If you feel it might be of help to you should be in touch, in the first instance, with the Bishop's Adviser in Pastoral Care and Counselling, Dr David Mair.
+I want to stress that the identity of those using the service is confidential to him, the counsellor concerned and the people themselves.

 The Bishop of Worcester appoints and finances the work of an Adviser in Pastoral Care and Counselling whose primary role is to co-ordinate the Diocesan Counselling Service.
 The Adviser also holds a wider brief for the well-being of clergy and is involved in other initiatives which aim to support clergy in their personal and ministerial development.

 The Worcester Diocesan Counselling Service is co-ordinated by Dr David Mair.
 In the first instance, he should be contacted and will offer an exploratory consultation to determine whether counselling will be appropriate or whether some other kind of help may be more suitable.

 Normally, he would then refer a client to one of a team of counsellors who are geographically spaced around the Diocese and who hold a range of expertise between them for work with individuals, couples and families.

 Counsellors work on a self-employed basis.
 They are trained to a minimum of diploma level, are supervised in their work, and hold their own professional indemnity insurance.
 Every counsellor has an understanding and awareness of the Christian faith, the context in which clergy work and the particular difficulties which can arise from this.